Do you have flabby arms (aka bat wings), and want to tone them and searching for the best exercises for flabby arms? You’ve come to the right place.

-These 25 targeted upper-arm workouts will help you strengthen and tighten your biceps and triceps, so you can say goodbye to flabby arms and hello to toned muscles.
+These 25 targeted upper-arm workouts will help you strengthen and tighten your biceps and triceps.

 What Causes Flabby Arms?

-Being overweight can lead to fat deposits in different parts of the body, such as the belly, hips and upper arms.
-As we grow older our skin becomes less elastic, and we suffer from muscle loss which can lead to developing bat wings.
+As we grow older, our skin becomes less elastic, and we suffer from muscle loss, which can lead to the development of bat wings.

 Use Our Free Calculator To Know Your Body Fat Percentage